alephium/www/src/content/news/community-highlight-2-cgi-bin-c102cc106f19/index.md

 #### How do you contribute to the Alephium ecosystem?

 I started by developing a small bot in Python to get some stats for the miners.
 Then I developed a Telegram and Twitter bot to share insights from the chain and send alerts when a certain amount is transferred or bought.
-You can find the code of these projects <a href="https://github.com/sven-hash/whaleswatcher" >here</a> and you can see it in action on telegram <a href="https://t.me/alephiumin" >here</a> and <a href="https://t.me/alphwhalesalert" >here</a>.
+You can find the code of these projects [here](https://github.com/sven-hash/whaleswatcher) and you can see it in action on telegram [here](https://t.me/alephiumin) and [here](https://t.me/alphwhalesalert).

 I built another application that publishes some stats.
 Like the list of active addresses ordered by their amount or the initial balance of the genesis addresses.
-The code is <a href="https://github.com/sven-hash/alephium-stats" >here</a>.
-It uses the tool that powers Wilhelm Källberg’s <a href="https://alph-top.web.app" >Alph Top</a>.
+The code is [here](https://github.com/sven-hash/alephium-stats).
+It uses the tool that powers Wilhelm Källberg’s [Alph Top](https://alph-top.web.app).

-There’s a <a href="https://node-alephium.ono.re/docs/" >public fullnode</a> that I’m running <a href="https://node-alephium.ono.re" ></a> available for people who want to learn and contribute without having to start a fullnode and a <a href="https://alephium-backend.ono.re/docs/" >public backend explorer</a>.
+There’s a [public fullnode](https://node-alephium.ono.re/docs/) that I’m running [](https://node-alephium.ono.re) available for people who want to learn and contribute without having to start a fullnode and a [public backend explorer](https://alephium-backend.ono.re/docs/).
 The idea is to allow them to become independent and to help to decentralize the network.

 Last but not least I’m a community moderator for Alephium.